CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 When you think of the stereotypes about kids’ personalities according to their birth order, what comes to mind?
 If you pictured firstborns as natural leaders and youngest kids as free spirits who need others to swoop in and assume responsibility, you’re not alone.
 And it turns out, there’s some truth in those societal assumptions.
 Birth order theory—which largely emerged in the early 1920s thanks to the research of psychiatrist Alfred Adler—suggests the order in which children are born has a profound impact on their personalities and the roles they take on later in life.

 Since then, there have been several studies on how birth order influences character traits.
 But while experts believe that order plays some role in determining how a child behaves, they say it doesn’t dictate someone’s destiny.
-“Family dynamics, the personalities of a mother and father, the way a child is cared for in early life, and of course the child’s own unique personality they were born with all play a part in who your child will be when they grow up,” notes Fran Walfish, PsyD, a Beverly Hills, California-based child psychotherapist and author of The Self-Aware Parent.
+“Family dynamics, the personalities of [parents], the way a child is cared for in early life, and of course the child’s own unique personality they were born with all play a part in who your child will be when they grow up,” notes Fran Walfish, PsyD, a Beverly Hills, California-based child psychotherapist and author of The Self-Aware Parent.
 Plus, when comparing the birth order of children across multiple families, you also have to consider family size: It’s hard to pinpoint the extent to which a kid’s personality is shaped by being the third child or by simply being part of a large family.

-Here, we break down the psychology behind birth order theory, what the latest research says about how birth order impacts personality traits, and some pro tips on how to parent kids based on when they were born.
+Here, we break down the psychology behind birth order theory, what the research says about how birth order impacts personality traits, and some pro tips on how to parent kids based on when they were born.

 Related Video